CI-WATER/gsshapy/GSSHAPY/docs/tutorial/query.rst

 As in the previous tutorial, the query returns a list of :class:`gsshapy.orm.ProjectCard` objects that represent the records in the ``prj_project_cards`` table.
-The :class:`gsshapy.orm.ProjectCard` class also has a relationship property called *projectFile* that maps to the associated :class:`gsshapy.orm.ProjectFile` class.
+The :class:`gsshapy.orm.ProjectCard` class also has a relationship property called *projectFile* that maps to the associated :class:`gsshapy.orm.:class:`gsshapy.orm.ProjectFile`` class.
 If we wanted to ensure that we only queried for project cards that belong to the project file we read in during the first exercise, we could use the ``filter()`` method of the ``query`` object::